ajvincent/es-membrane/README.md

   * When getting the prototype of a proxy,
   1. Look up the ProxyMapping object matching the proxy's target in the membrane's WeakMap.
   2. If the retrieved ProxyMapping object doesn't have a valid "protoMapping" property,
-    a.
-Look up the original "this" object from the ProxyMapping, and call it originalThis.
+    1. Look up the original "this" object from the ProxyMapping, and call it originalThis.
-    b.
-Set proto = Reflect.getPrototypeOf(originalThis).
+    2. Set proto = Reflect.getPrototypeOf(originalThis).
-    c.
-Wrap proto, and a new Proxy for proto in the desired object graph, in the membrane via a second ProxyMapping.
+    3. Wrap proto, and a new Proxy for proto in the desired object graph, in the membrane via a second ProxyMapping.
-    d.
-Set the second ProxyMapping object as the "protoMapping" property of the first ProxyMapping object.
+    4. Set the second ProxyMapping object as the "protoMapping" property of the first ProxyMapping object.
   3. Return the proxy belonging to both the object graph and the "protoMapping" object.
   * The .get() trap follows the ECMAScript 7th Edition specification for .get(), calling its .getOwnPropertyDescriptor() and .getPrototypeOf() traps respectively.
 It then wraps whatever return value it gets from those methods.
   * When I say 'wrap a value', what I mean is:
   1. If the value is a primitive, just return the value as-is.
   2. If there isn't a ProxyMapping in the owning Membrane's WeakMap for the value,
-    a.
-Create a ProxyMapping and set it in the membrane's WeakMap.
+    1. Create a ProxyMapping and set it in the membrane's WeakMap.
-    b.
-Let origin be the ObjectGraphHandler that the value came from, and target be this.
+    2. Let origin be the ObjectGraphHandler that the value came from, and target be this.
-    c.
-Set the value as a property of the ProxyMapping with the name of the origin object graph.
+    3. Set the value as a property of the ProxyMapping with the name of the origin object graph.
-    d.
-Let parts = Proxy.revocable(value, this).
+    4. Let parts = Proxy.revocable(value, this).
-    e.
-Set parts as a property of the ProxyMapping with this object graph's name.
+    5. Set parts as a property of the ProxyMapping with this object graph's name.
   3. Get the ProxyMapping for the value from the owning Membrane's WeakMap.
   4. Get the property of the ProxyMapping with this object's graph name.
   5. Return the property (which should be a Proxy).